-During the first half of 2007, the most prominent congressional action on tax legislation focused on small business taxation.
+During the first half of 2007, the most prominent congressional action on tax legislation focused on small business.
 In the first weeks of the new Congress, the House and Senate each approved versions of H.R.
 2, a bill increasing the minimum wage.
-The Senate bill contained small-business tax cuts designed to offset the wage increase's burden for small business, and the House subsequently passed a stand-alone bill (H.R.
+The Senate bill contained small-business tax cuts designed to offset the wage increase's burden for small business, and the House subsequently passed a standalone bill (H.R.
 976) containing a smaller set of small-business tax benefits.
 In mid-March, both chambers folded their minimum-wage and respective tax provisions into separate versions of H.R.
 1591, a supplemental appropriations bill, and in late April, Congress approved a conference committee version of the bill.
 On May 1, however, President Bush vetoed the measure because of its Iraq-related provisions.
 On May 24, Congress approved an alternative spending bill (H.R.
-2206) that included the tax provisions, and the President signed the bill (P.L.
+2206) that included the tax provisions, and the President signed the bill the following day (P.L.
 110-28).

-During the summer of 2007, congressional tax-policy deliberations have turned to a variety of narrowly targeted policies - for example, energy taxation, agriculture and conservation-related taxation, tax relief related to forgiven mortagage debt, and a tobacco-tax increase serving as a revenue-raising offset for the State Children's Health Insurance Program (SCHIP).
-In addition, the farm bill approved by the House on July 27 contains a tax proposal designed to restrict the use of bilateral tax treaties by firms resident in third countries while the Senate Finance Committee in early October approved a tax measure containing agriculture-related provisions along with energy and conservation tax incentives.
-A prominent revenue-raising item in the bill is a proposed codification of the "economic substance" doctrine that restricts the use of tax shelters.
+During the summer of 2007, congressional tax-policy deliberations turned to a variety of narrowly targeted policies - for example, energy taxation, agriculture and conservation-related taxation, tax relief related to forgiven mortgage debt, and a tobacco-tax increase serving as a revenue-raising offset for the State Children's Health Insurance Program (SCHIP).
+In addition, the farm bill approved by the House on July 27 contained a tax proposal designed to restrict the use of bilateral tax treaties by firms resident in third countries while the Senate Finance Committee in early October approved a tax measure containing agriculture-related provisions along with energy and conservation tax incentives.